MistyCommunity/REST-API/Hello World/README.md

 # HelloWorld

-The code and meta files required to run Misty's `HelloWorld` skill.
+This repository contains the code and meta files required to run Misty's `HelloWorld` skill.
+You can download these files and install them on your robot to run the skill.
+Or, you can work through the [Hello World series in the Misty Docs](https://docs.mistyrobotics.com/misty-ii/robot/hello-world/) to code your own `HelloWorld` skill from scratch!